the-real-i9/i9lyfe-server/README.md

 #### Home Feed

-Get posts feed based on your interests and your follow network.
+Get posts feed based on your interests and your follow network *(Work in progress)*.

 #### Explore